SimonFrancisco/Notes/README.md

 How to use it?

 The note is added or removed from favorites by pressing on it long enough, a star is used to let users know about the change.
-The back button makes a new or existing note change its state to draft, and the color of the note changes.
+The back button makes a new or existing note change its state to "draft", and the color of the note changes to show that.
+The save button changes the state of a new or edited note to "saved".

 <p align="center">
   <img src= "https://github.com/user-attachments/assets/0ba5dc64-f119-4eb4-85a2-91bdbc8b2cfb" width="45%" height="45%"align="left">